LuizDavidOlv/DesignPatterns/SOLID/1-SingleResposability/Readme.txt

 ﻿"Every software module should have only reason to change"

-It is important to separate each responsability into separeta classes because when the requirements change,that change will manifest through a change in reponsability amongst the classes.
+It is important to separate each responsability into separeted classes because when the requirements change,that change will manifest through a change in reponsability amongst the classes.
 If a class assumes more than one responsability, then there will be more than one reason for it to change.